-This publication does not include an update on recipients of the Carer's Allowance Supplement.
-This supplement is given to people in Scotland who receive Carer's Allowance on the Carer's Allowance Supplement eligibility dates.
+Carer's Allowance Supplement is given to people in Scotland who receive Carer's Allowance on the Carer's Allowance Supplement eligibility dates.
 These are two dates each year - one in April and one in October - which are set by the Scottish Government.
-The latest statistics for Carer's Allowance Supplement is available on Social Security Scotland statistics website.
+The Background Note has further detail on eligibility dates.